 "The fields down to every tea bush have been given careful attention.
 The factory has been rebuilt, refitted, and transformed to a high quality and low quantity production line featuring custom made troughs and rollers and electric dryers.
 Branching away from producing mass produced tea to high quality low volume tea also means we can ensure that our workers enjoy better working conditions - from reduced working hours to vastly improved pay that is not linked to plucking volumes.
 We have also spent time upskilling our workers on fine plucking, and some are now spending time in the factory as apprentices learning the fine tea manufacturing processes.
 Furthermore, all our tea sales now include a 'community elders provision' of $5 per kilo to establish and run a facility to care for retired/elderly members of our garden community.
 Diyanillakelle is now a sustainable and ethical agro-enterprise focused only on producing the highest quality tea that can compete with the best tea in the world."

-He wanted the farm to be environmentally, socially and economically viable for the community.
+They wanted the farm to be environmentally, socially and economically viable for the community.
 Across Sri Lanka and India high-volume, conventional tea farming is becoming increasingly unsustainable.
 International commodity tea prices keep dropping, forcing farms into producing more industrial and lower grade teas, which in turn become increasingly less valuable.
 It’s a vicious circle that forces farms into low wages and communities into poverty.

 We work with tea farms across the world and are able to share best practices, skills and expertise between our collaborative tea community.
 Nayan, the wonderful woman tea farmer who makes our Indian Cloud tea shared some of her story of creating an organic tea garden and put Rav in contact with a brilliant tea maker, Nalin who had helped her in the past.